crowbarmaster/CSVFilterUtility/README.md

   -Less than
   -Greater than or equal to
   -Less than or equal to
-  -Witin a range (Column value is greater than or equal to selected minimum, but less than or equal to selected maximum.)
+  -Within a range (Column value is greater than or equal to selected minimum, but less than or equal to selected maximum.)
 ```